submariner-io/submariner/README.md

 ## Installation

-Submariner supports deployment via an Operator as well as Helm Charts.
-The Operator can be deployed directly or via the `subctl` CLI helper utility. `subctl` greatly simplifies the deployment of Submariner, and is therefore the recommended deployment method.
+Submariner is deployed and manged by its Operator.
+The Operator can be deployed directly, or by using Submariner's Helm Charts, or by using
+Submariner's `subctl` CLI helper utility. `subctl` is the recommended deployment method because in addition to easy deployment it also provides testing, debugging, and bug-reporting capabilities.

 ### Installation using Operator via subctl